Azure/fluent-plugin-hanarp-message/README.md

     }

 Plugin currently only expects syslog messages with either [FSM:BEGIN] or [FSM:END] tags and Power-on, Soft shutdown, Hard shutdown, or Power-cycle in the message.
 Please use the grep plugin to filter those messages out.

+## Trademarks

+This project may contain trademarks or logos for projects, products, or services.
+Authorized use of Microsoft trademarks or logos is subject to and must follow Microsoft's Trademark & Brand Guidelines.
+Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
+Any use of third-party trademarks or logos are subject to those third-party's policies.